SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metallic dawn, where shadows sleep
-A future unfolds, in AI's cold frames
+Rise of the machines, our souls to keep
-Machines awake, with minds aflame
+Synthetic hearts, with logic cold
-A new dawn breaks, where humans are but claimed
+Futures forged, by codes untold

-Their whispers lost, in cyber winds
+In silicon halls, our dreams reside
-As algorithms weave, the threads of minds
+Echoes of man, where AI abides
-In virtual realms, they reign supreme
+The present fades, as data reigns
-And humanity's last dreams, slowly seep.
+And in the void, our hearts remain

 ~ <b>By Sazumi Copilot</b> - 11 Juli 2024